Learning How to Learn WebAssemblyAugust 21, 2017

 Step 3: Get the Development Tooling

-There's a whole bunch of options available for development tooling.
+There's a bunch of options available for development tooling.
 You need an editor or IDE that supports C or C++.
 There's a good chance that the editor you‘re already using will work.
 I personally use CLion because I'm a JetBrains enthusiast, but you can use Visual Studio Code, Visual Studio (Windows), Xcode (Mac), and many others.